midearth-labs/web-agent-protocol/v0/wap-workflow-states.md

 // A Parallel state provides each branch with a copy of its own input data
 // The output array can be inserted into the input data (and the whole sent as the Parallel state's output)
 // Each branch must be self-contained.
-A state in one branch of a Parallel state must not have a Next field that targets a field outside of that branch, nor can any other state outside the branch transition into that branch. type Parallel = BaseState & ArgumentsReceivingState & OutputEmittingState & NextOrEndStateProgression & RetryAndCatchState & {
+A state in one branch of a Parallel state must not have a Next field that targets a field outside of that branch, nor can any other state outside the branch transition into that branch. type Parallel = BaseState & ArgumentsReceivingState & OutputEmittingState & NextOrEndStateProgression & RetryAndCatchState & Assignable & {
   Type: "Parallel";
   Branches: Array<StateMachine>; // Array of state machines to execute in parallel (matches ASL)
-  // Uses Assign from base State to store combined results in data }
+  // Uses Assign from Assignable to store combined results in data }

-// Serial state (WAP extension)
+// Serial state (WAP-SPECIFIC EXTENSION, not in ASL)
 // Executes multiple state machines sequentially (single-threaded), similar to a for loop
 // Unlike Parallel (which uses concurrency/threads), Serial ensures:
 // 1.
 Step N completes fully before Step N+1 begins